SURE Marks 20th Year of Redefining Undergraduate Research

 From discovering a new species of bacteria to uncovering the motivations of an enigmatic Russian poet, undergraduate research at Stonehill is broad and varied.
 You will even find students working closely with faculty on graduate-level research as early as the summer after their first year.
 Our programs are also distinctive for the range of available opportunities, within and across disciplines, to complete in-depth inquiry in the social sciences, natural sciences and the humanities.

-As an undergraduate-only institution, Stonehill provides an environment where faculty can focus on the needs and interests of each student.
+As a primarily undergraduate institution, Stonehill provides an environment where faculty can focus on the needs and interests of each student.
 These close-knit relationships provide the perfect foundation for student-centered undergraduate research opportunities.
 As leaders in their field, Stonehill professors can meet students at whatever point they are and help to foster their passions with meaningful feedback.
 Under this close guidance and direction, our students are well prepared for wherever their post-graduate pursuits take them.

 Although Stonehill’s Cornerstone Program covers a breadth of topics, a student may develop a passion for a subject not available in the current course offerings.
 Our flexible curriculum allows students to collaborate with trusted faculty members to develop a Directed Study for academic credit.
 Typically grounded in a student’s area of concentration or in a field for which a student has completed related coursework, Directed Study is a chance to complete an in-depth investigation closely guided by a faculty member who shares similar interests.